The Bones of Zora: Reception

 According to Publishers Weekly, "[t]his ... first collaboration in the long-running Krishna series [is] very much in the same lighthearted adventure vein as de Camp's solo efforts ...
 There's plenty of amusing action ... plus some wry, wise observations on relationships.
 After 46 years, the de Camp imprimatur still guarantees a good time.

-Tom Easton, writing in Analog Science Fiction/Science Fact, takes a different view, calling the book "less good than its predecessors, partly because it is too much of a reprise.
+Tom Easton, writing in Analog Science Fiction/Science Fact, took a different view, calling the book "less good than its predecessors, partly because it is too much of a reprise.
 Too often, the pages ask (and answer), "Whatever happened to so and so?" and the story suffers for its lack of original novelty."
-He cautions that "anyone who first visits Krishna through Bones is going to wonder what all the fuss is about," noting that "though the complications lend pace and fury to the action, they seem arbitrary, staged, like a tornado in a wind tunnel."
-But he concludes "[n]evertheless, I am sure there are enough Krishna fans to buy out the Phantasia edition.
+He cautioned that "anyone who first visits Krishna through Bones is going to wonder what all the fuss is about," noting that "though the complications lend pace and fury to the action, they seem arbitrary, staged, like a tornado in a wind tunnel."
+But he concluded "[n]evertheless, I am sure there are enough Krishna fans to buy out the Phantasia edition.
 They will enjoy the book enough to justify the expense."